Half a hectare, 18-level ex-council HQ sold for just $3m: Panuku's plan revealed

-Auckland Council plans to sell a half-hecrate of land and its iconic, historic 18-level Civic Administration Building for just $3 million in a deal which has left some councillors aghast.
+Auckland Council plans to sell a half-hectare of land and its iconic, historic 18-level Civic Administration Building for just $3 million in a deal which has left some councillors aghast.

 Mayor Phil Goff has issued a statement today, revealing the previously-secret sale price on the controversial deal which appears to have become unconditional with the $3m agreed to be paid only once the CAB has a makeover into apartments.